-16 Year Pixar Alum Neil Blevins (Incredibles, Wall-e, Up, Cars) is opening a new afterschool program to teach high school students Digital Art.
-If you’ve ever wanted to learn the skills and software necessary to make Animated Films or Characters / Environments for Videogames, this is the program for you!
+Professional Artist Neil Blevins (16 Year Pixar Alum: Incredibles, WALL-E, Up, Cars, Brave) is opening a new after school program to teach high school students Digital Art.
+If you’ve ever wanted to learn the skills and software necessary to make Animated Films or Characters / Environments for Videogames, come join us!

 Who: High School students (college and adult classes coming later).
 Class size is small, between 6-8 students to allow for more personalized instruction.